sotoseattle/workshops/README.md

 Visualization
 =============

-Ryan Davis will add a small utility class to visualize GoL so we can focus on getting the rules implementation right.
+Ryan Davis has added a small set of classes to visualize GoL so we can focus on getting the rules implementation right.
+Kudos ZenSpider! :clap: :clap: :clap:

-You will find the code inside the folder ``coding_tools/gol_visualization/" in the next few days.
+You will find the code inside the folder ``coding_tools/gol_visualization/".

+If it is any help, you can check how I adapted his visualization code in my OO and Functional implementations in.
+It is inside the /submissions/sotoseattle folder (check out the READMEs).

 Constraints
 ============